DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

   shell: cURL
 ---

+# Super Link

 # About this documentation

-This documentation will guide the developer in the integration with Cielo's Super Link API.
-After performing the described integrations, it will be possible to:
+This manual will guide the developer in the integration with Cielo's Super Link API.
+By integrating the Super Link API, you will be able to:

+* Set up your store and customize your payment links;
-1. Create and edit Payment Links via API
+* Create and edit payment links via API;
-2. Receive payment notifications
+* Receive payment notifications;
-3. Consult payments
+* Consult payments.

-4. Set up your store properly
+> You can also use Super Link through the [Cielo website](https://www.cielo.com.br/){:target="_blank"} or through the [Cielo Gestão](https://play.google.com/store/apps/details?id=br.com.mobicare.cielo&hl=pt_BR&gl=US){:target="_blank"} app.

 # About Super Link